LitGroup/money.dart/README.md

      embedded currency code.

 The `Money` variants all require you to pass in the `Currency`.
-The `Currency` variant requires on the monetary value.
+The `Currency` variant requires only the monetary value.
-The `Currencies` varient is able to determine the `Currency` if the passed string amount contains a currency code.
+The `Currencies` variant is able to determine the `Currency` if the passed string amount contains a currency code.

 The two most common methods are: